-Course Content CIL Suggested Teaching & Learning Activities 1.
+Course Content CILOs Suggested Teaching & Learning Activities 1.
 Introduction: sex and gender, gender socialization, formation of gender CILO 1 Lectures and seminars that discuss various concepts of gender 2.
-Development theory policy and development CILO 1 • Tutorials and student presentations so as to familiarize students with all 3.
+Development theory policy and development CILO 1 Tutorials and student presentations so as to familiarize students with all 3.
 Gender in household: parenting, division of labor; men and women in paid work CILO {2,4} the essential topic pertinent to gender 4.
-Gender and migration, sex trafficking and sex trade and LGBT CILO 1,2,4 Guided reading, group discussion and case 5.
-Health, gender planning, education CILO 2,3,,4 discussions with the guidance from the instructor 6.
-Agrarian transformation; Industrialization; state policies and institutions; gender consciousness and struggle for change CILO {3,4} • Video clips to show issues
+Gender and migration, sex trafficking and sex trade and LGBT CILO {1,2,4} Guided reading, group discussion and case discussions with the 5.
+Health, gender planning, education CILO {2,3,4} guidance from the instructor 6.
+Agrarian transformation; Industrialization; state policies and institutions; gender consciousness and struggle for change CILO {3,4} Video clips to show issues